 It is undisputable that customs and beliefs provide the social order in the society.
 For instance, incest in certain communities like Dinka, Luo, Nuer and other Nilotic tribes is a serious abomination that requires ritual purification if it happens, whereas the same incest is a normal practice and belief within the Azande community.
-This variation of customs and beliefs induces the customary law to conflict with other statutory laws in South Sudan.
-Further, the Transitional Constitution of the Republic of South Sudan 2011 recognizes the Customs of various communities to be a source of legislation and the constitution, because customary law is believed to be the expressions of beliefs and practices of the people of South Sudan, and it (customary law) has a disciplinary authority over the members of the society belonging to a certain group of people living in a given locality.
+This variation of customs and beliefs induces the customary law to conflict with other statutory laws in South Sudan, Further, the Transitional Constitution of the Republic of South Sudan 2011 recognizes the Customs of various communities to be a source of legislation and the constitution, because customary law is believed to be the expressions of beliefs and practices of the people of South Sudan, and it (customary law) has a disciplinary authority over the members of the society belonging to a certain group of people living in a given locality.
 All members of the tribe have to abide by the customs because it is the only traditional law guiding the tribe.
 Moreover, there was no effective statutory law governing the behavior of the society since the members of the tribe used to resist the statutory and Sharia'a laws enacted by the then colonial governments and pre-partion Sudan and their attempt to apply those laws in South Sudan.
 As a result of this resistance, over ninety per cent of both criminal and civil cases were determined using customary law.
-The customary law overrides the other statutory laws that were enacted by the then colonial governments.
-The main reason for the overriding of those laws by the customary law is because customary law is being accepted by the communities and also its reconciliation which is a vital tool in conflict resolution.
-Further, customary law contains all the aspects of legal systems that reflect the beliefs of the societies, such as those clauses that govern family affairs (e.g. ghost marriage and widow's inheritance), succession, inheritance and tortuous liabilities.
-However, those clauses of the customary law were not adequate to protect the individual rights and especially women's rights.
-At this juncture, there was/is a legal lacuna in regard to family law.
-So far there was/is no enacted law to cope with the matters concerning marriage, instead the customary laws were to organize and spell out the rights and duties of the marriage partners.
-By that time the girl was not allowed to marry the man of her own choice, instead the parents are the one to choose because the customary law mandated them to do so.
-The same customary law did not stipulate the legal age in which the girl can be allowed for marriage, some of the girls were allowed to marry at the age of fifteen years.
+The customary law overrides the other statutory laws that were enacted conflict covers major parts of the country; however, its severity is very high in Warrap, Lakes, Unity and Jonglei States respectively.
+The rights of women in the four aforementioned states remained to be a contentious debate of human rights activists especially on issues regarding marriage.
+It is unquestionable that women are treated like property by majority of the inhabitants.
+The consent of a woman in marriage is immaterial and as such, forced marriage has become the order of the day.
+It is the choice of parents to decide the marriage partner of their daughter.